vineet1987/akka-dev-cert/README.md

 ### Initial Booking Request

-The reservation process begins when a student submits a booking request through the ReservationEndpoint, providing their reservationId, studentId, and desired reservationTime.
-The endpoint forwards this request to the BookingWorkflow component using the component client.
+The reservation process begins when a student submits a booking request through the ReservationEndpoint [component](https://doc.akka.io/java/http-endpoints.html), providing their reservationId, studentId, and desired reservationTime.
+The endpoint forwards this request to the BookingWorkflow component using the [component client](https://doc.akka.io/java/component-and-service-calls.html#_component_client).

 ### Booking Workflow Steps

-The BookingWorkflow executes a four-step process to validate and initiate the reservation:
+The BookingWorkflow [component](https://doc.akka.io/java/workflows.html) executes a four-step process to validate and initiate the reservation:

 1. Verify student availability by querying the TimeSlot view for the requested hour
 2. Search for available instructor time slots during the requested hour